realnews-gateway/emergency-publishing-system/emergency-channel/distributor/pipeline.md

 ## Overview

-The Distribution Pipeline defines the end‑to‑end process for delivering sanitized content to users and external distribution partners.
-It ensures that all outgoing content is verified, routed, and propagated through reliable and censorship‑resistant channels.
+The Distribution Pipeline defines the end‑to‑end workflow for delivering sanitized, redundancy‑encoded content to all downstream distribution endpoints.
+It ensures that content is delivered reliably, efficiently, and in a censorship‑resistant manner across multiple transports, with region‑aware fallback and DTN support.

 The pipeline is deterministic, auditable, and designed to operate under unstable or adversarial network conditions.

 ---